once-aday/map675-module-05-once-aday-assignment-05/README.md

 So all in all the code is fairly complex but the components are fairly self contained and modular.

+The Legend.js component is also dynamically populated and styled.
+It takes the active option data and renders it on the map:
+`<Legend active={active} stops={active.stops} />`

 <h3>Data overlay example (with redux)</h3>